marcelofern/marcelofern.github.io/notes/books/structure_and_interpretation_of_computer_programs/index.md

-At present I have no ambition of even finishing this book, but given it is in my list of "classic CS books that have withstood the test of time", I'll try to give it a fair try.
+At present I have no ambition of even finishing this book, but given it is in my list of "classic CS books that have withstood the test of time", I'll try to give it a fair go.

 ## Tools